alexch/codelikethis/public/lessons/client_side_coding/jquery.md

 This is useful for passing callbacks that still refer to their own objects, rather than whatever random thing `this` is set to at the time they're called.

-Maybe jQuery's `bind` method should have been called `listen` or `handle`, since it's event specific.
+Maybe jQuery's `bind` method should have been called `listen` or `handle`, since it's event-specific.
 Oh well.

 jQuery's version of prototypejs's `bind` method is called `proxy`, which is kind of a poor name since it doesn't really implement the Proxy Pattern, or help you to do so.

+The [fat arrow](https://www.sitepoint.com/es6-arrow-functions-new-fat-concise-syntax-javascript/) `=>` is used in CoffeeScript, ES6, and TypeScript to accomplish this, so `bind` is probably obsolete

 # Ready, Fire, Aim